 First, identify the healthcare intervention or policy to analyze, ensuring it aligns with economic and patient benefit goals.

 Next, determine the costs involved, including direct costs (medical expenses, treatments), indirect costs (lost productivity, caregiver burden), and intangible costs (quality of life, patient well-being).
+Systematic reviews can be used to gather comprehensive data on total costs, ensuring that all relevant expenses are considered.
 Assigning a monetary value to benefits, such as improved health outcomes and reduced long-term expenditures, helps in making informed decisions.

 Discounting future costs and benefits accounts for the time value of money, ensuring long-term sustainability.
 Sensitivity analysis tests different assumptions, mitigating uncertainty in economic modeling.
 Decision makers use CBA results to prioritize investments, allocate resources efficiently, and optimize patient care.
 By leveraging data-driven insights, healthcare administrators can balance costs and benefits effectively.